GenesisFR/DS1TroubleshootingGuide/README.md

 If your game looks zoomed in, it's likely caused by your screen scaling settings.

-1. Right-click "DungeonSiege.exe" then hit "Properties".
+1. Right-click "DungeonSiege.exe" (or "DSLOA.exe" for LOA) then hit "Properties".
 2. Go to "Compatibility -\> Change high DPI settings".
 3. Check "Override high DPI scaling behaviour" and make sure "Application" is selected in the drop-down menu.